#EatOutToHelpOut Ends But…

 That’s the blog done for now but if you have something that you would like me to include or would like to advertise please get in touch.
 Have a lovely Bank Holiday everyone.
 Look after yourself and look out for your neighbours.

-Did you know that 17 August saw the start of #LoveCultureWeek across the UK?
+Love Lincolnshire Culture – Did you know that 17 August 2020 saw the start of #LoveCultureWeek across the UK?
 It’s a time to celebrate and visit cultural venues and marvel at what is on offer.
 This week is aimed at highlighting some of the venues but our cultural sights are open all year of course so let’s get out (safely) to enjoy what’s on offer.

 It’s time to celebrate by visiting the fantastic County museums, galleries, heritage sites and libraries to see what they have to offer.
 Please feel free to add in the ones that I’ve missed in the comments below.

 I hope my list does it justice.
 Apologies in advance to those that I’ve missed out but I’ll happily add a little mention for you if you contact me.
-The new rules will inevitably apply so if you do want to pay a visit please make sure you book in advance and follow the safety rules.
-Perhaps you can time your visit to coincide with the .Gov initiative #EatOutToHelpOut too.
+If you want to pay a visit to any of these locations please make sure you check to see if you need to book in advance.

 Where To Start?